apiaryio/dredd/docs/hooks-new-language.md

     - data: (object, array) Data passed as a argument to the function

+## Configuration Options

+There are several configuration options, which can help you during development:

+- `--hooks-worker-timeout`: `5000` - How long to wait for hooks worker to start.
+- `--hooks-worker-connect-timeout`: `1500` - How long to wait for hooks worker to acknowledge connection.
+- `--hooks-worker-connect-retry`: `500` - How long to wait between attempts to connect to hooks worker.
+- `--hooks-worker-after-connect-wait`: `100` - How long to wait between connecting to hooks worker and start of testing.
+- `--hooks-worker-term-timeout`: `5000` - How long to wait between trying to terminate hooks worker and killing it.
+- `--hooks-worker-term-retry`: `500` - How long to wait between attempts to terminate hooks worker.
+- `--hooks-worker-handler-host`: `localhost` - Host of the hook worker.
+- `--hooks-worker-handler-port`: `61321` - Port of the hook worker.

+See [usage](usage.md) for further details.

 ## Need help?
 No problem!

 If you have any questions, please: